Confirm Email Address

 I agree to uphold the Oregon Doula Association Standards of Practice as a part of my professional membership commitment.

-ODA Code of Ethics: All members must read and agree to the ODA Code of Ethics
+ODA Code of Ethics: All DOULA members must read and agree to the ODA Code of Ethics (not required for affiliate or non-doula organizational members)

 Oregon Doula Association (ODA) Code of Ethics